clofresh/soda-theme-hidpi/README.md

 * Unzip and place the extracted `tmtheme` files in the Sublime Text 2 `Packages/User` folder
 * Enable the colour scheme via `Preferences -> Color Scheme -> User`

-### Code Font
+### Screenshot details

-The code font shown in the screenshot is Menlo, font used for UI is Ubuntu
+The code font shown in the screenshot is Menlo, font used in UI is Ubuntu.
+Windows Aero theme has been modified by IumKit.

-## Development
+## Known Issues

-Please note, Sublime Text dev builds move quickly and changes can occur with the theme API between releases, so there may be occasions where the theme doesn't quite work with a brand new dev release.
+* The tab font is truncated : This seems to be due to a [ST2 bug](http://www.sublimetext.com/forum/viewtopic.php?f=3&t=8889).
+I chose to leave it this way instead of reducing the font size because this is more readable anyway.

-While developing the theme, I have documented some [theme challenges and ideas](https://github.com/buymeasoda/soda-theme/wiki/Theme-challenges-and-ideas) encountered along the way.
+* Quickpanel font keeps small : This seems to be a [ST2 bug too](http://www.sublimetext.com/forum/viewtopic.php?f=2&t=4852)

 ## License